How to Make AC Fan Regulator Circuit

 Troubleshooting Common Issues

-- Ensure heat sink is adequate
+- Ensure correct voltage is supplied.

 Frequently Asked Questions - How to Make AC Fan Regulator Circuit: